-TWIA staff is working with the Texas Public Finance Authority ("TPFA") and the Texas Department of Insurance to make all necessary preparations for the issuance of public securities.
 TWIA is continuing to work with Commissioner Rathgeber and TDI staff on funding and liquidity options that might be available to TWIA.

-TWIA successfully placed its reinsurance renewal effective June 1 in the amount of \$1B with an attachment point of \$1.7B for a total of \$2.7 B of coverage.
-Additionally TWIA secured an option to purchase \$1.25B at the same cost with an attachment point of \$2.2B, for a total of \$3.45B by August 15.
+TWIA successfully placed its reinsurance renewal effective June 1 in the amount of \$1B with an attachment point of \$1.7B, for a total of \$2.7B of coverage.
+Additionally, TWIA secured an option to purchase \$1.25B at the same cost with an attachment point of \$2.2B, for a total of \$3.45B by August 15.
 Due to the disapproval of the BAN, TWIA did not exercise this option.
-TWIA has an additional option to rewrite the policy effective January 1, 2014 in order to both have our renewal outside of storm season and the Legislative session to facilitate renewal negotiations.
+To facilitate renewal negotiations, TWIA has an additional option to rewrite the policy effective January 1, 2014.
+This would place the renewal outside of both storm season and the Legislative session.
 The decision to exercise this option will be made closer to the January 1 deadline.